gramaziokohler/radii_docs/docs/_build/html/_sources/tutorial/grashopper/documentation_rst/06_publish_control.rst.txt

-Connection      Link with the Connect component             Connect Time of Year    Day of the Year                             Number Time of Day     Time of the day                             Number Content Save    output from other radii components          save (Radii) Index           For switching between scenarios             Number
+Connection      Link with the Connect component             Connect Time of Year    Day of the Year                             Number Time of Day     Time of the day                             Number Content Save    output from other RADii components          save (Radii) Index           For switching between scenarios             Number
 =============   ======================================      ==============